pjian678988/disk-balancer-hadoop2.6/README.md

 If you use Hadoop2.6 or Hadoop2.7, this script `org.apache.hadoop.hdfs.server.datanode.VolumeBalancerNew` is suitable for you to rebalance volume on Datanode.

 If you use Hadoop2.5 or the following version, you should use script `org.apache.hadoop.hdfs.server.datanode.VolumeBalancer`, or you can use [volumn-balancer](https://github.com/killerwhile/volume-balancer) by bperroud. this script is forked from him.
-See [HDFS-6482](https://issues.apache.org/jira/browse/HDFS-6482) for more details.
+Difference between the two scripts, see [HDFS-6482](https://issues.apache.org/jira/browse/HDFS-6482) for more details.

 If you use Hadoop3.0, you no need this!
 Because it has the `hdfs diskbalancer` command to rebalance data across multiple disks of a Datanode.